top of page

 VISION

 Forest Preschool is a realized dream created to help young children, families, and teachers draw closer to the natural world.
 Children have a right to learn and play outdoors.
-Nature-based learning has immense benefits, which need to be available to all children regardless of where they live.
+Nature-based learning has immense benefits, and it needs to be available to all children regardless of where they live.

 OUR HEART, OUR HOME

-Baltimore City has an extensive network of parks throughout the city, just waiting to be discovered.
-That is why we are thrilled to offer Forest Preschool as a program of Baltimore City Recreation and Parks (BCRP) at Carrie Murray Nature Center (pilot launched February 2018).
-This innovative model provides a platform for more programs to grow to parks across the city.
+Baltimore City has an extensive network of parks that are just waiting to be discovered.
+We are thrilled to offer Forest Preschool as a Baltimore City Recreation and Parks (BCRP) program at Carrie Murray Nature Center (the pilot launched in February 2018).
+This innovative model provides a platform for more programs to expand to parks across the city.

-The program is led by Monica French, director of Carrie Murray, and Mepi Neill, director of Forest Preschool.
-The program offers opportunities to share our love of nature directly with families and children, as well as lend support to other educators along their journeys.
+Monica French, director of Carrie Murray, and Mepi Neill, director of Forest Preschool, lead the program.
+It offers opportunities to directly share our love of nature with families and children and support other educators on their journeys.

 FOREST PRESCHOOL